dshen1/jfisher-usgs.github.com/cv.md

 ### Talks

-- [Montana Tech](http://geology.isu.edu/) of the University of Montana Department of Geological Engineering Colloquium, Butte, MO, Apr.
-3, 2013, Optimization of water-table monitoring networks in the eastern Snake River Plain aquifer using a kriging-based genetic algorithm methodology.
 - USGS National Water Data Conference, Portland, OR, Sep.
 25, 2012, Optimization of water-table monitoring networks in the eastern Snake River Plain aquifer using a kriging-based genetic algorithm methodology.